cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 #### Example using the ISPW container downloader

-This example will download all COBOL components and copybooks from ISPW assignment (`-ispwContainerType "0"`) `RXN3000007`, using the container downloader (`-scm "ispwc"`).
-Sources will be downloaded, regardless if they have been changed or not (`ispwDownloadAll "true"`)
+The following example will download all COBOL components and copybooks from ISPW assignment (`-ispwContainerType "0"`) `RXN3000007`, using the container downloader (`-scm "ispwc"`).
+Sources will be downloaded, regardless weather they have been changed or not (`ispwDownloadAll "true"`)
 The resources reside on host `my.mainframe.host`, communicating on port `16196`.
 The downloaded sources will end up in the sub folder `<application>/MF_Source` (in the example `RXN3\MF_Source`) of the specified target folder name.